MaggGomes/flask/esof/docs/assignment3.md

     <img src="https://github.com/rodavoce/flask/blob/development/esof/res/logicalView.PNG">
   </p>

-There are only two packages on flask:
+There are only two packages on Flask:

  * flask - contains the the essencial parts of the framework.
  * ext -  redirect imports for extensions.